spoonapps/docs/doc/test/selenium/6_common_issues.md

 **Internet Explorer does not launch with Error "IELaunchURL() returned HRESULT 80070012"**

-This error occurs due to a bug in the `IEDriverServer`.
+This error occurs due to a bug in Selenium's IEDriverServer.
 For more information, see this issue report: [https://code.google.com/p/selenium/issues/detail?id=7045](https://code.google.com/p/selenium/issues/detail?id=7045).

-To avoid this error, set the `ForceCreateProcessApi` switch in your test capabilities to `true`.
-For detailed, language-specific instructions, see
+To avoid this error, enable **ForceCreateProcessApi** in your test capabilities.
+For language-specific instructions, see **Testing Internet Explorer**.